DecentralizeJustice/MultisigCryptoDesktop/README.md

-# This is the repod for the deskto app for Multisig Crypto
+# This is the repo for the desktop app for Multisig Crypto